plotly/plotly.rs/README.md

 plot.write_html("out.html");
 ```

-If you only want to view the plot in the browser quickly, use the `Plotly.show()` method.
+If you only want to view the plot in the browser quickly, use the `Plot.show()` method.

 ```rust
 // <-- Create a `Plot` -->